lharriscoble/lharriscoble.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi!
-I'm a geographer mapping agricultural trade networks"
+I’m a geographer focused on mapping agricultural trade networks."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My research uses network analysis methods to map agricultural trade networks.
-Specifically I want to understand how border closures, disease outbreaks, droughts, and climatic factors affect regional trade in West Africa.
-She holds a Master of Sustainable Development Practice from the University of Florida.
+My research applies network analysis to better understand how regional trade systems function and respond to disruption.
+In particular, I examine how border closures, disease outbreaks, droughts, and other climatic shocks influence agricultural trade across West Africa.

-My bachelors degree is in Ecology and my masters degree is in Sustainable Development Practice.
-Proir to joining the PhD program I was a project and research assistant at the USAID-funded Feed the Future Innovation Lab for Livestock Systems.
+I hold a Master of Sustainable Development Practice from the University of Florida.
+My academic background also includes a bachelor’s degree in Ecology from Columbia University.
+Before beginning my PhD, I worked as a project and research assistant with the USAID-funded Feed the Future Innovation Lab for Livestock Systems, where I supported research on livestock systems and development.

-In my free time I enjoy cooking, painting and jogging.
+Outside of my research, I enjoy cooking, painting, and jogging.